electro-glitch/EveryAI/README.md

 Website link: https://everyai-f4e9fucdg2ddh8es.centralindia-01.azurewebsites.net/

-_(since I am on the free tier of Azure, all the models can't be run at once yet.
-If you want to see that happen then reach out!)_
+_(since I am on the free tier of Azure, all the models can't be run at once yet and the response time is very slow.
+If you want to see improvements then reach out!)_

 ---